christian-byrne/infinite-parallax/README.md

 - [x] Use project-specific I/O directories
   - [x] As args when starting detached comfy process/server
   - [x] Use filename prefix constants for faster selection of output when server terminates
-- [ ] Feathering layers on axis perpindicular of motion (e.g. if motion is horizontal, feathering is vertical).
+- [x] Feathering layers on axis perpindicular of motion (e.g. if motion is horizontal, feathering is vertical).
 Somehow determine how to expand-feather at some poitn in the process before given to `CompositeVideoClip`
 - [ ] Full Vector testing
   - [ ] Negative and positive velocity testing
-- [ ] Inpainting prompts (negative and positive) from config
+- [x] Inpainting prompts (negative and positive) from config
-  - [ ] For salient object removal
+  - [x] For salient object removal
-  - [ ] For layer shifts
+  - [x] For layer shifts
-- [ ] Delete first image from each layer sequence or don't save in first place
+- [x] Delete first image from each layer sequence or don't save in first place
 - [ ] Auomate video post-processing
   - [ ] Add sound from library
   - [ ] Color correction
 - [ ] Sizing standardization solution from tensorflow to PIL
   - [ ] Crop `ERROR_MARGIN` pixels from top of first layer and bottom of last layer
 - [ ] Finalize
-  - [ ] Create simple example project
+  - [x] Create simple example project
   - [ ] Update README
   - [ ] Turn into ComfyUI node
   - [ ] Web view

 ## Reminders

+- A new comfy instance is not started if already running, but the running instance may have been started by user and therefore have different i/o directory args
 - Use the non-API workflows for editing manually otherwise you have to re-set the node titles each time
 - LoadImage nodes use relative paths from `--input-directory`
 - Smoothness a function of perceivability of pixel distance